MasayukiMiyake97/fluent-plugin-jvmwatcher/README.md

   JDK >= 1.6

   * On the Linux ( CentOS ), it is OpenJDK In 1.6 pieces of environment, it is doing an operations check.The operations check doesn't go but probably, it works on Ubuntu.
+  * fluent-plugin-jvmwatcher is using tools.jar which JDK is providing.Therefore, in the JRE environment which tools.jar isn't contained in, it doesn't work.Certainly, use in the environment which JDK is installed in.

 ##Copyright
 Copyright (c) 2013 MasayukiMiyake